flexaddicted/developers-sky-com/internal/_posts/2016-01-05-fun-with-nsoperations.markdown

 	queue.addOperation(nonConcurrentOperation)

-Using an asynchronous operation, instead, requires more work since in order to kick-off it, you need to override the `start` method (without calling the superclass implementation) and manages the state of the operation yourself.
+Using an asynchronous operation, instead, requires more work since in order to kick-off it, you need to override the `start` method (without calling the superclass implementation) and manage the state of the operation yourself.
 What does it mean? `NSOperation` class is KVC (Key Value Coding) and KVO (Key Value Observing) compliant for several of its properties.
 Monitoring the ongoing state of your task and reporting changes in that state using KVO notifications allow you to manage in the correct way the state of the operation.

 A simple concurrent `NSOperation` can look like the following.